Affiliate links on Android Authority may earn us a commission. Learn more.

-We put together this quick guide for new Xbox owners to get their game systems up and running.
+We compiled this quick guide for new Xbox owners to get their game systems up and running.
 Surely you’re biting at the nail to hop into some next-gen gaming, so let’s get started!

 Save your games to the cloud

-If you are upgrading from an Xbox One console, there’s one critical step before you unplug it and shove it in a closet somewhere to be forgotten.
+If you upgrade from an Xbox One console, there’s one critical step before you unplug it and shove it in a closet somewhere to be forgotten.
 Those without a last-gen Xbox can skip ahead to the next section.

 One of the best things about Microsoft’s approach is its focus on backward compatibility.
 You can play almost any game from all previous generations of Xbox, but that doesn’t mean your save data goes along with it.

 You should save any games you plan to continue playing to the cloud unless you want to start over.
 The good news is this happens automatically when connected to Xbox Live.
 Your saved data syncs every time you leave a game.
 You don’t even need an Xbox Live Gold subscription.

-Are you skipping the Xbox One and upgrading from an Xbox 360?
-You may need to turn on cloud saves manually.
-Learn more about how to do that here.
+Are you skipping the Xbox One and upgrading to an Xbox 360?
+Learn more about how to turn on cloud saves manually.

 Set up and update your console

-Suppose you haven’t yet set up your console before reading this; kudos to your patience.
-But now is the time to pop open the box and plug everything in.
-Once connected, the console will need to update before you can use it.
+Suppose you haven’t set up your console before reading this; kudos to your patience.
+But now is the time to open the box and plug everything in.
+Once connected, the console must be updated before you can use it.
 Depending on your internet speed, that may take a few hours.

 Before you plug it in, you should take a moment to figure out where the console will live.
-Sure, you can plop it on the ground and call it good, but that’s just asking for damage from dust, spills, or overzealous pets.
+You can plop it on the ground and call it good, but that’s just asking for damage from dust, spills, or overzealous pets.